kaczla/list-apps/README.md

   - Tags: GUI, testing API, API development platform
 - InvokeAI [🛈](https://github.com/invoke-ai/InvokeAI)
   - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and multiple features and other enhancements.
 For more info, see the website link below.
-  - Tags: Deep Learning, image generation, image editing, Stable Diffusion Model
+  - Tags: Deep Learning, image generation, image editing, Stable Diffusion Model, platform, source: TypeScript
 - iotop [🛈](https://repo.or.cz/w/iotop.git)
   - A top utility for IO
   - Tags: monitoring, command line, disc utility, monitoring tool